grumpy-programmer/spring-mongo-demo/README.md

 docker login --username USERNAME --password GITHUB_TOKEN ghcr.io
 ```

-## 5. Github actions
+## Github actions

-The build pipeline [.github/workflows/build.yml](.github/workflows/build.yml) builds gradle application, create docker
+The build pipeline [.github/workflows/build.yml](.github/workflows/main.yml) builds gradle application, create docker
 image and push the image to github registry.

-Images will have shared tag latest and unique one
+Images will have shared tag latest and unique with current version.
-as `github.run_id` [see more](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context)
-.

-Pipeline will be triggered each time new commit will be pushed/merged to `main` branch.
+Pipeline will for each branch (except main) to build gradle application and docker image.
+For `main` branch additionally
+docker image will be pushed to github registry.

 For time optimization [github action cache](https://github.com/actions/cache) is added to pipeline.